 Tissue paper sunflowers are perfect for summer and early fall and are easy to make with this video tutorial.

 Crepe paper is a delicate material that can be a little fussy to work with, but after a little practice you’ll be able to craft absolutely gorgeous crepe paper flowers.
 I think crepe paper makes the most realistic paper flowers.
 Crepe paper comes in rolls and most crafters prefer Italian crepe paper.
 You can find a great selection of Italian crepe paper on Etsy.

-Ash & Crafts makes some absolutely stunner waterlilies, and has a modification for lotuses, too!
+Ash & Crafts makes some absolutely stunner waterlilies out of crepe paper, and has a modification for lotuses, too!

 These paper dahlias from 100 Layer Cake are the perfect project for your bridesmaids, even the ones who aren’t crafty.